convox/convox/docs/reference/cli/logs.md

 - `--app` - Specify application for logging
 - `--rack` - Specify rack for logging
-- `--filter` - Filter for a specific string within the logs
+- `--filter` - Filter for a specific string within the logs.
+This is not applicable for service specific logging.
 - `--since` - Set time frame for log query
 - `--no-follow` - Prints logs in terminal rather than opening a log stream
+- `--service` or `-s` - Sepcify the name of the service
+- `--tail` - Specify the number of lines to tail.
+This is only applicable on service specific logging.